abhishekambast/Medical-AI/README.md

 ## Medical-AI

-# Image preocessing of Anigiographic data
+# Image processing of Angiographic data

-Densenet is one of the example
+Densenet is one of the example.

 ![densenet](https://github.com/abhishekambast/Medical-AI/assets/83538169/fa033ef3-9115-4e91-895f-bf2e945f2518)